 Unconsciously, the writer of such mediocre books is trying to convince his inner critic (along with his readers) to support his defense, to the effect that suffering in the forms of refusal, emptiness, disappointment, helplessness, failure, and moral weakness is the way of the world.
 “This is how it is,” the writer’s defense contends, “this is the way people are.
 I’m not the only one who is hopelessly attached to these forms of suffering.”
-Many readers of these books, who don’t want to feel challenged by a protagonist’s heroic inner growth, buy into the author’s defense.
-Sometimes people just read the books because more inspiring ones are hard to find.
+Many readers of these books, who themselves are resistant to feeling inwardly challenged by a protagonist’s heroic growth, buy into the author’s defense and find the literary product to be sufficiently satisfying.
+Sometimes people just read the books because more evolved, inspiring ones are harder to find.

 Here are some issues, defenses, and symptoms—many of which are interconnected—that can produce (or be a factor in) writer’s block and other forms of creative inhibition: